-Of course locking out the arms is easy, so everyone seems to think anyway, but if there are issues and you want a better lock-out (straight arm), then you need to start looking at strengthening your triceps.
-If you have a problem of tight biceps (opposing muscles) then you need to look at stretches.
+Of course, locking out the arms is easy, so everyone seems to think anyway, but if there are issues and you want a better lock-out (straight arm), then you need to start looking at strengthening your triceps.
+If you have a problem with tight biceps (opposing muscles) then you need to look at stretches.

-Below is great clip of Luke Donald’s golf swing in slow motion.
+Below is a great clip of Luke Donald’s golf swing in slow motion.

-The deltoids are used to raise and stabilise the arms, you’re not going to want super strong and big deltoids that get in the way, but you want to make sure they’re strong enough to do what they need to with ease, that is, to raise the arms and keep them stabilised.
-Those shoulders also need good mobility to create good range of motion. the kettlebell halo and standing pull-over which are both shown in the videos below are perfect.
+The deltoids are used to raise and stabilize the arms, you’re not going to want super strong and big deltoids that get in the way, but you want to make sure they’re strong enough to do what they need to with ease, that is, to raise the arms and keep them stabilized.
+Those shoulders also need good mobility to create a good range of motion. the kettlebell halo and standing pull-over which are both shown in the videos below are perfect.